Reading Time: 8 minutes

 - Inability to stop having sex despite attempts to quit

 Those who suffer from sex addiction will often devote copious amounts of time to engaging in sexual behaviors, and less time to important life areas surrounding career, education, family, sociability, and personal interests.
 They may demonstrate withdrawal symptoms of anger, irritability, anxiety, and depression when unable to engage in behaviors related to their sex addiction.

 Those who suffer from sex addiction are usually unable to form close emotional bonds with their sexual partners and often lack the desire to form any bond with the people they’re having sex with.
 These individuals can usually experience full satisfaction from sexual activities like pornography or cybersex that don’t involve in-person interaction.
 If you’re unable to form a close emotional bond with your partner or spouse, or since they’re becoming more distant as time passes, it’s possible they may need help recovering from sex addiction.

 Consequences of Sex Addiction

 Many different consequences can result from an individual’s inability to control their sexual addiction.
 Some of the most common consequences of sex addiction include:

 - Health consequences.
-Individuals who suffer from sex addiction are likely to take part in promiscuous activity which can lead to unwanted pregnancy, STDs such as AIDs or hepatitis, or rape
+Individuals who suffer from sex addiction are likely to take part in promiscuous activities that can lead to unwanted pregnancy, rape, and STDs like AIDs or hepatitis.

 Myths & Facts About Sex Addiction